 St. Martin de Porres

-The St. Martin De Porres Society is committed to serving God, the infirmed, the poor and the less fortunate.
-It promotes unity by encouraging dialogue and awareness of Black Catholic cultural differences and contributions to the Catholic Church.
+St. Martin de Porres (SMDP) is the patron saint of racial harmony.
+The St. Martin De Porres Society is committed to serving God, the infirmed, the poor and the less fortunate, as was St. Martin.
+The SMDP Society promotes unity by encouraging dialogue and awareness of Black Catholic cultural differences and contributions to the Catholic Church.
 It promotes fellowship and friendship among its members through its community outreach.
+Membership is open to all.
 Contact: Phyllis Stone.

 St. Vincent de Paul Society (SVDP)